Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "Yes, yes..."
 Nmrb was familiar with the principle.
 It was both irritating and alarming to see that the humans had become so well-informed about the minutiae of Dominion law, so quickly.

-He pressed his thumb to the biometric patch at the datapad's corner, confirming his legal status---detained for questioning, but not yet on trial, with a maximum duration to his detainment no longer than three standard diurnals, and not a short unit duration longer.
+He pressed his thumb to the biometric patch at the datapad's corner, confirming his legal status - detained for questioning, but not yet on trial, with a maximum duration to his detainment no longer than three standard diurnals, and not a short unit duration longer.

 "Thank you.
 Please follow me."

 The *Caledonia's* layout had a degree of familiarity to it, but some unique twists.
 It was almost a Corti ship in its construction, but there were elements to the architecture and configuration that were more in keeping with Alliance shipbuilding principles.
 Whoever had originally built it had obviously not been human, however: the deathworlders' aftermarket modifications cut through the ship like a sour note, crude but sturdy in contrast to the technological elegance that surrounded them.
 The most striking change was the introduction of thick steel doors at regular intervals along the corridors, operated physically and probably requiring more strength than most beings could muster.
-It was clearly a counter-boarding measure, though Nmrb couldn't for a moment envision who---or *what*---would be so self-destructively reckless as to board any vessel known to contain more than one human.
+It was clearly a counter-boarding measure, though Nmrb couldn't for a moment envision who - or *what* - would be so self-destructively reckless as to board any vessel known to contain more than one human.

 Their tour was not a long one.
-McDaniel led him into a room whose original purpose had probably not involved the human-built furniture that dominated the middle---a large oval table and several chairs.
+McDaniel led him into a room whose original purpose had probably not involved the human-built furniture that dominated the middle - a large oval table and several chairs.

 "Mr. Nmrb, sirs."
 McDaniel said, impressing him with her ability to pronounce his name correctly.